 Participants will learn the art of website construction.
-Sites4Good is an initiative that has been created to help small Australian charities with little or no digital presence, to promote their cause.
-You will work hands on with charitable organisations from the initial consultation through to the handover of the final website, all whilst being mentored and guided by industry experts along the way.
+Sites4Good is an initiative created to help Australian charities with little or no digital presence, to promote their cause.
+You will work firsthand with charitable organisations from the initial consultation through to the handover of the final website, all whilst being mentored and guided by industry experts along the way.